rajcybage/jquery_string_helper/README.md

 # jquery_string_helper

-A Jquery Plugins For Some String Helper methods
+#A Jquery Plugins For Some String Helper methods Like Camelize, Underscore, Dasherize, Classify, Ordinalize

+We use same Ruby on Rails Active support string helper methods to make it easy on string operation.

 <h1>Requirements</h1>
 <ul>